dimagi/code-pairing/README.md

 python runner.py
 ```

-### Setup on Jenkins
+### Setup on Heroku

-1. The code pairing directory should live in `/var/lib/code-pairing`.
+1. The code pairing directory should live in `/app/`.
-2. Run `pip install -r requirements.txt`
-3. Copy cron command from the `two_week_cron_job` and place in crontab
+2. Setup Heroku Scheduler to run `python runner.py` on a scheduled interval.

 ### Configuration Setup
 The application needs the following environment variables set to work properly: